deactivated/sql-smie-mode/README.rst

 sql-smie-mode.el
 ================

-`sql-smie-mode` is an attempt to build a new Emacs indentation mode for SQL.
+`sql-smie-mode` is an Emacs minor mode for indenting SQL.
 It depends on the SMIE library introduced in Emacs 23.3.

-The mode is currently very incomplete, but I think it works better than `sql-indent.el` in many cases already.
+The mode is currently incomplete, but I think it works better than `sql-indent.el` in many cases already.

 Usage